Enchanted Rock: In art

+Hill of the Medicine Man (1999) by artist Thomas Evans, a monumental (9' x 109') nine-panel mural depicting an aerial view of Enchanted Rock, is installed above the ticketing counters at the east end lobby level of Austin–Bergstrom International Airport.

 Legends

-Folklore of local Tonkawa, Apache and Comanche tribes ascribes magical and spiritual powers to the rock (hence the name Enchanted Rock).
-While attempting to hide from Anglo settlers in the area, the natives would hide on the top two tiers of the rock, where they were invisible from the ground below.
-The first European to visit the area was probably Álvar Núñez Cabeza de Vaca in 1536.
+Folklore of local Tonkawa, Apache and Comanche tribes ascribe magical and spiritual powers to the rock (hence the name Enchanted Rock).
 The Tonkawa, who inhabited the area in the 16th century, believed that ghost fires flickered at the top of the dome.
 In particular, they heard unexplained creaking and groaning, which geologists attribute to night-time contraction of the rock after being heated by the sun during the day.
+The first European to visit the area was probably Álvar Núñez Cabeza de Vaca in 1536.
+To elude Anglo settlers in the area, the natives would hide on the top two tiers of the rock, where they could not be seen from the ground below.
 The name "Enchanted Rock" derives from Spanish and Anglo-Texan interpretations of such legends and related folklore; the name "Crying Rock" has also been given to the formation.

-A plaque formerly embedded in Enchanted Rock near the top, but now removed to a kiosk below, reads:
+A plaque formerly embedded in Enchanted Rock near the top but now displayed in a kiosk below reads: